A Novel Expedition

 By using neatlesson.com and its constituent subpages, you will be deemed to have irrevocably agreed to all Terms detailed herein.
 Please read these Terms carefully before using The Site.

 Consult your doctor before beginning any new exercise regimen.
-Heart palpitations, vomiting, and any sudden hair growth or loss may point to underlying health concerns; these and similar conditions should be directed to a medical professional, even though the creators of NL intend to invoke all of these sensations in participants of The Site.
+Heart palpitations, vomiting, and any sudden hair growth (or loss) may point to underlying health concerns; these and similar conditions should be directed to a medical professional.

 likeness to other works referenced or parodied,